sopra-fs24-group-01/sopra-fs24-plantparent-client/README.md

 Please create feature branches from the `develop` branch.

+## Illustrations

+1. **Login/Signup**
+   A new user needs to register to use the application.
+An existing user logs in.
+The user is redirected to the home page where he/she finds an overview of all plants and spaces.

+2. **Plants**
+   On the home page, the user can create a new plant and set the name, watering/caring schedule.
+Once a plant is created, other caretakers can be assigned on the plant profile.
+Caretakers will be able to see the plant and fulfill watering/caring tasks.

+3. **Tasks**
+   A caretaker/owner can tick off a watering/caring task.
+Consequently both the caretakers and owner are displayed a real-time animation.
+Furthermore, if the plant is in urgent need of care, the owner and caretakers are notified via mail.

+4. **Spaces**
+   For a more efficient and structured organisation of plants, a user can create a space where he/she assigns plants.
+Additionally, the user can add caretakers to a space and the caretaker is assigned to all the plants in that space.

 ## Roadmap
 Here are some of features we plan to implement in the future to enhance our application:
 1. **History of Events**